Table of Contents

 Top Shared Hosting Providers

-ChemiCloud is a solid shared hosting provider, with proper pricing, multiple data centers, friendly support, and great cached performance.
+ChemiCloud is a solid shared hosting provider, with proper pricing, multiple data centers, friendly support, an okay interface, and great cached performance.

 AccuWebHosting is a great provider, offering solid performance, features and support for a starting price of $5.49 a month.
 Included are unlimited WordPress websites and 150 email addresses.
 However, they are using cPanel which is less easy to use.
 You also have to commit at least 3 months.